Truthear KeyX

 The keychain DAC that replaced my Apple dongle

-Truthear built their reputation on value IEMs — the Zero series, the Hexa, Hype 4 — products with serious measurements at honest prices.
+Truthear built their reputation on value IEMs — the Zero series, the Hexa, Hype 4 — products with price perfect implementations at honest prices.
 The KeyX applies that same logic to source gear: a Cirrus Logic CS43131, a chip that typically anchors products in the $50–100 range, housed in a $30 keychain dongle that puts the usual “Apple dongle or bust” argument to rest.

 I would like to thank Shenzhenaudio for providing the Truthear KeyX for the purposes of this review.